Everest13/leetcode_tasks/README.md

 #1897.
 Redistribute Characters to Make All Strings Equal.
 Dest .cmd/redistribute-chars \
 #1930.
 Unique Length-3 Palindromic Subsequences.
 Dest .cmd/palindrom-subseq-3 \
 #1980.
 Find Unique Binary String.
 Dest .cmd/unique-binary-str \
+#2058.
+Find the Minimum and Maximum Number of Nodes Between Critical Points.
+Dest .cmd/min-max-nodes-betw-crit-points \
 #2125.
 Number of Laser Beams in a Bank.
 Dest .cmd/num-laser-beams-bank \
 #2225.
 Find Players With Zero or One Losses.
 Desc .cmd/players-with-losses \
 #2385.
 Amount of Time for Binary Tree to Be Infected.
 Dest .cmd/amount-time-binary-tree-infected \